jrahmy/DeferJs/README.md

 Defer JS
 ========
-This add-on **collects javascript** in post-view output and **moves them to the bottom of the page**.
-This has a noticeable impact on page-load times as pending HTTP requests postpone rendering of a page.
+This add-on **moves javascripts** in page output **to the bottom of the page**.
+This has a noticeable impact on page-load times as pending HTTP requests postpone rendering of a page, while scripts aren't run until everything is loaded anyways.

 -------------------------------------------------------------------------------